Hylozoism

 Hylozoism is the philosophical doctrine according to which all matter is alive or animated, either in itself or as participating in the action of a superior principle, usually the world-soul (anima mundi).
 The theory holds that matter is unified with life or spiritual activity.
-The word is a 17th-century term formed from the Greek words ὕλη (hyle: "wood, matter") and μορφή (morphē: "form"), which was coined by the English Platonist philosopher Ralph Cudworth in 1678.
+The word is a 17th-century term formed from the Greek words ὕλη (hyle: "wood, matter") and ζωή (zoē: "life"), which was coined by the English Platonist philosopher Ralph Cudworth in 1678.